1959 Michigan Wolverines football team: Ohio State

-Post season
+Postseason

 After the season, fullback Tony Rio was selected as the team's most valuable player.
 No Michigan players were named by the Associated Press (AP) or United Press (UP) to the first or second squads on the 1959 All-Big Ten Conference football team.
 Center Gerry Smith was named to the AP third team, and George Genyk and Bennie McRae received honorable mention.

 Statistical leaders

 Michigan's individual statistical leaders for the 1959 season include those listed below.